hossainlab/jhossain.me/content/authors/admin/_index.md

   url: "https://hdrobd.org/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Microbiology Master's student at [Jagannath University](https://jnu.ac.bd/dept/portal/web/microbiology) and a Health Data Science enthusiast.
-Health data science, bioinformatics, microscopic image processing, drug discovery, and machine learning are some of my research interests.
-I founded the [Health Data Research Organization](https://hdrobd.org/) as well.
+bio: I am a Microbiology Master’s student at Jagannath University and a Health Data Science enthusiast.
+Health data science, bioinformatics, public health are some of my research interests.
+I founded the Health Data Research Organization as well.
+The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
+Students and young professionals with expertise in biological science and health science run the organization, supervised by university faculty members in the life sciences.
+Python is my primary language for data mining and machine learning.
+I also have a basic understanding of R and SQL.

 interests:
 - Health Data Science